Printing Protocol: Physical ZKPs for Decomposition Puzzles: Future Work

 \section{Future Work}

-We constructed the printing protocol, which can be used to develop ZKP protocols for decompositon puzzles.
-However, the limitation of this protocol is that the number of different possible types of region (which is equal to the number of templates we need to prepare) must be polynomially bounded.
+We constructed the printing protocol, which can be used to develop ZKP protocols for decompositon puzzles.\footnote{The printing protocol can also be used to construct a ZKP for Shikaku.
+However, for an $m \times n$ Shikaku grid, we need to prepare $mn$ templates, each having size $m \times n$, resulting in the total of $\Theta(m^2n^2)$ cards, while the existing ZKP protocol \cite{shikaku} uses only $\Theta(mn)$ cards.} However, the limitation of this protocol is that the number of different possible types of region (which is equal to the number of templates we need to prepare) must be polynomially bounded.
 A possible future work is to find a technique to deal with decompositon puzzles which the number of different possible types of region are exponentially bounded, e.g. Fillomino.